haoweydu/2020-5ai-team6-Du/docs/iteration_plan.md

 |                |            |                 |

 ### Objectives
-The purpose of this iteration is to ensure basic functionality of the App.
+The purpose of this iteration is to ensure basic functionality of the system.

  At the end of this iteration, users should be able to:

-•	control data about our school.
+•	measure the data

-•      being able to access the website to access the database
+•access the website which displays the data

 At the end of this iteration, the system should be able to:

-•	to access the database which have input data from the arduino
+•	collect data and store it inside the database

 ### Use Cases